Remote Work Productivity Research: OECD + Mixed Evidence

 Key Takeaways

-- Remote work increases economy-wide productivity (BLS 2024) but decreases coordination-heavy roles by roughly 20%, proving job type matters more than location [1][2].
+- Remote work increases economy-wide productivity (BLS 2024) but decreases coordination-heavy roles by roughly 20% (Gibbs, Mengel and Siemroth 2023), proving job type matters more than location [1][2].

-- Family interruptions trigger attention residue (Leroy, 2009) while forcing a stress-speed tradeoff where interrupted workers rush to compensate but suffer higher frustration and cognitive load (Mark, Gudith & Klocke, 2008) [3][7], compounding throughout the workday.
+- Family interruptions trigger attention residue (Leroy, 2009) and the stress-speed tradeoff (Mark, Gudith and Klocke, 2008), compounding through the workday [3][7].

-- Fully remote workers report 31% engagement versus 19% on-site, yet also report higher stress and loneliness, revealing the productivity-wellbeing trade-off [5].
+- Fully remote workers report 30% engagement versus 21% on-site, yet also report higher stress, revealing the productivity-wellbeing trade-off [5].

-- The evidence suggests that remote productivity depends on job type, boundary clarity, and team cooperation structures combined.
+- The framework says your outcome depends on job type, boundary clarity, and cooperation structures combined, never location alone.

 The Macro Paradox: How Remote Work Increases Economic Productivity